theforeman/theforeman.org/plugins/foreman_discovery/2.0/index.md

 ## 2.2 Foreman Proxy Discovery plugin

 Foreman Proxy Discovery plugin must be installed on all proxy hosts on the network where discovery feature is supposed to work.
+It is possible to skip this step if direct communication is planned.

 To install the plugin, do